How To Bond With Your New Senior Cat

 Give the Cat Some Time and Space

-Just as you would give a new kitten some space, you need to give a senior cat some distance as well.
+Just as you’d give a young adult cat or kitten some space, you need to give a senior cat some distance as well.
 Let her come to you when she’s ready, rather than forcing her to be petted, held, picked up, etc.

 If you make an effort to interact with your cat but she isn’t in the mood, it’s best to just give her the time she needs to adjust to her new environment and the new people around her.
 Eventually, she’ll come around, especially if you give her the space she needs and if you’re patient, gentle, and understanding.